-As you will experience a wide range of temperatures and weather conditions, we suggest packing several layers of clothing.
-We recommend you take your own weather experience into consideration.
+As you will experience a wide range of temperatures and weather conditions, we suggest several layers of clothing.
 If you like to hand-wash your clothes, look for fabrics that will dry out overnight.
-You can buy clothing designed especially for travel, with features like wrinkle- resistant fabric or built-in sun protection.
-Below is a list of essential items we recommend.
+You can buy clothing designed especially for travel, with features like wrinkle-resistant fabric or built-in sun protection.

-- Rain gear: You'll want fairly good-quality rain jacket for Quito.
-An umbrella is also recommended. - Neutral or earth-toned colors: We recommend bringing earth-colored clothing (shades of greens, browns, and grays) for the Galapagos.
+- Rain gear: You'll want fairly good-quality rain jacket for your jungle visit and for Quito. - Neutral or earth-toned colors: We recommend bringing earth-colored clothing (shades of greens, browns, and grays) for the Galapagos and the Amazon.
 These colors will camouflage your presence in the jungle.
 Bright colors may alert wildlife or attract insects, so wearing a neutral or earth-colored palette is strongly recommended for this part of your adventure.
-We also suggest that you choose a neutral color if you bring an umbrella. - Footwear: You'll be on your feet a lot during the trip, and walking over some rough and slippery surfaces.
-For the wet landings during your Galapagos cruise, a pair of water shoes or sandals may be useful to give you good footing.
-In the Galapagos, the shoes you wear for the wet landings or to walk on the paths will be rinsed by crew members before boarding the ship to avoid cross-contamination of the islands' ecosystems.
-We recommend bringing sandals or flip flops to use on board.
+We also suggest that you choose a neutral color if you bring an umbrella.